Events outside human control

 Insurance rates are based on risk.
 Fires, burst water pipes and damaged roofs occur a lot more frequently than hurricanes or earthquakes.

-Insurance companies aren't trying to catch you out.
-They look at where you live and assess the risks in your area – and if your home isn't covered automatically, then you can normally add on optional extras to boost your cover.
+Insurance companies aren’t trying to catch you out.
+They look at where you live and assess the risks in your area.
+If your home isn’t covered automatically, you can normally add on optional extras to boost your cover.

 Can I protect my home?